 - Draft 2 from Task Force available – posted by March 20 - 26, 2017

-- Public comments on Draft 2 from Task Force requested via survey – click here to complete the survey.
-Deadline to respond is March 26, 2017.
+- Public comments on Draft 2 from Task Force requested via survey – COMPLETE

 All the components of the framework for a unified profession are interconnected and dependent on one another.
 In order to manage this complexity, we are structuring the initiative into a series of coordinated, iterative and strategic decision cycles.
 These cycles are designed to be predictable and intentionally sequenced to build on one another in order to lead to a unified framework.